arvidn/libtorrent/docs/manual.rst

 ``size`` is the size of the file (in bytes) and ``offset`` is the byte offset of the file within the torrent. i.e. the sum of all the sizes of the files before it in the list.

+``file_base`` is the offset in the file where the storage should start.
+The normal case is to have this set to 0, so that the storage starts saving data at the start if the file.
+In cases where multiple files are mapped into the same file though, the ``file_base`` should be set to an offset so that the different regions do not overlap.
+This is used when mapping "unselected" files into a so-called part file.

 ``orig_path`` is set to 0 in case the path element is an exact copy of that found in the metadata.
 In case the path in the original metadata was